alinnaaa/Tic-Tac-Project/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# About
+In Tic Tac Toe free app you can play against AI or against your friends.
+One player plays X and the other O, taking turns marking the spaces in a 3×3 grid.
+The one who succeeds in placing three respective marks in a horizontal, vertical, or diagonal row wins the game.